 Protect Your Right To Practice

-If you wish to support CAP’s efforts to protect the right of Unlicensed Psychotherapists to practice in Colorado, Join CAP !
+Your membership fees support CAP’s lobbying efforts to protect your right to practice in Colorado.

 ABOUT OUR Association